jmahler/jmahler.github.io/_posts/2014-02-22-interview_questions.md

   - Did his manager assert his authority to get him to do something he did not agree with?

-1. What is a guaranteed way to offend a programmer?
-  - Rewrite all their code.

-1. Vim or Emacs?

 # Questions For Others, General

 1. What is a typical day for you like?